p-kuen/PatchProtect/README.md

 ## Advantages of Patchprotect:

-1. **Lagfree and highest performance:** Everybody hates lags and we too, so it is very important for us, to offer a prop-protection, which saves resources from the Server-CPU.
+1. **Lagfree and highest performance:** Everybody hates lags and we too, so it is very important for us, to offer a prop-protection, which is fast and saves CPU-resources.
-2. **Simple but functional:** Also we are pleased to keep the code as simple as possible.
-On the other hand we keep adding new features to give you more freedom to control your server.
+2. **Simple and functional:** We try to keep PatchProtect easy to understand.
+Also we are adding new features to give you more freedom to control your server.
 3. **5 Panels for a good overview:** The Panels are *AntiSpam, Prop Protection, Buddy, Cleanup and Client-Settings*.
-	Every Panel has Labels to split features into categories.
-This helps to keep a good overview over all controls:
-	* *AntiSpam* ( general settings, antispam features, cooldown settings )
-	* *PropProtection* ( general settings, propportection features, special user-restrictions, propdelete on disconnect )
-	* *Buddy* ( add buddy, remove buddy )
-	* *Cleanup* ( cleanup everything, cleaning all disconnected player's props and cleanup player's props )
-	* *Client Settings* ( use owner-hud, fppmode, enable notifications )
-4. **Modern Design:** Patchprotect is not just a fast, simple and functional addon.
+4. **Modern Design:** Patchprotect is not just fast, simple and functional.
 It also looks pretty!
 We gave PatchProtect a nice modern design, which makes it easy to see, what you can do or not.
 5. **Bug fixing:** After 1 year of development, we can say that PatchProtect works almost bugfree.
-But if someone posts an error on GitHub or on Workshop, we try to fix the problem as soon as possible.
+But if found an error, you could inform us on GitHub or Workshop about it.
+We try to fix it as soon as possible.
 But please have in mind, that we are students, so it could happen that the bugfix would take some time.

-## Features of PatchProtect:
+## Features and Instructions of PatchProtect:

 **PatchProtect offers a nice range of features.
-To give you an overview of all features, we created a list with the most important ones:**
+To give you an overview and some help of all features, we created a list with the most important ones:**

 ### AntiSpam:
 We offer a nice working **AntiSpam-System**, so that people are **not able to spam your server to death**:

-* Prevents that players **spawn props too fast**:
-	If you use a **duplicator, like the default one or AdvancedDuplicator 1/2**, there is an **exception**. *So you can still spawn dupes!*
-* Prevents that people **fire the toolgun too fast**
+* You can prevent players from **spaming props, tools and entities**! *(Duplicator exception is included)*
-* You can set the **length of the 'cooldown'**
-* Players, who try to spam will get an information, **how long they have to wait** till the next prop spawn/tool fire
+* You can set the **'cooldown-time'** *(How long you have to wait till the next prop-spawn, tool-fire, entity-spawn)*
+* Players will get informed about the cooldown-time on the right-bottom corner
-* Admins get **informed if someone is spamming** ( There is also a little sound, which should make attention to the message )
+* Admins will get **informed if someone is spamming** *(If enabled, there is also a short alert sound, so the admin takes attention to it)*
-* You can change the **spam-action**:
+* You can change the **spam-action** *(What automatically happens, if someone is spaming)*
+	* nothing
+	* message
+	* kick or ban
-	What should happen, if someone is spamming *( nothing, message, kick, ban, custom console command )*
+	* custom console command

-* You can **enable/disable Toolgun-AntiSpam** for each Tool:
-	( i.e. you can use the 'remover' as fast as you can, but you are not able with 'thrusters' )
+### Tool Block:
-* You can **block tools, props and entities**, which you don't want to be used on your server:
+You are able to **block each tool**, which is available on your server.
+#### Add/Remove a blocked tool:
+* Navigate to ´´´Spawn-Menu -> Utilities -> PatchProtect -> AntiSpam´´´
-	* **Add blocked prop/entity**:
+* Click on ´´´Set blocked tools´´´
-		Hold **c-key**, aim on **prop/entity** and then **right-click** to open the context-menu.
-There you will find an entry: **Add to blocked list**.
-You can remove it again inside of the *spawnmenu*.
-	* You can also **import a blocked-props list**:
+* Check a tool to block it, Uncheck a tool to allow it

+### Tool Antispam:
+You are able to **set the antispam-function on each tool**, which is available on your server.
+**e.g.:** You are able to allow to spam balloons but not thrusters.
+#### Add/Remove an antispammed tool:
+* Navigate to ´´´Spawn-Menu -> Utilities -> PatchProtect -> AntiSpam´´´
+* Click on ´´´Set antispamed tools´´´
+* Check a tool to enable antispam on it, Uncheck a tool to disable antispam on it

+### Prop/Entity Block:
+You are able to **block each prop/entity**, which is available on your server.
+#### Add a new blocked prop:
+* Be sure that you are a **SuperAdmin** on your server
+* Spawn the prop/entity once, which you want to block
+* Hold the ´´´c-key´´´ and ´´´right-click´´´ on the prop/entity
+* Click on ´´´Add to Blocked-List´´´
+#### Remove a blocked prop:
+* Navigate to ´´´Spawn-Menu -> Utilities -> PatchProtect -> AntiSpam´´´
+* Click on ´´´Set blocked props´´´ OR ´´´Set blocked entities´´´
+* Click on the ´´´icon of the prop/entity´´´
+* Select ´´´Remove from Blocked-List´´´
+#### Import a file with a list of blocked props:
-		* Copy the txt-file to the **'data'-folder of the server** with the name: **'pproptect_import_blocked_props.txt'**.
-This textfile should **ONLY INCLUDE IN EACH LINE ONE PROP** with the **model-paths**, which are seperated with a **';'**.
+* Save the txt-file to the ´´´data-folder of the server´´´ with the name ´´´pproptect_import_blocked_props.txt´´´.
+This textfile should **ONLY INCLUDE IN EACH LINE ONE PROP** with the **model-paths**, which are seperated with a **';'**. (e.g.: ´´´models/props_c17/oildrum001_explosive.mdl;´´´ )
-		(e.g.: "models/props_c17/oildrum001_explosive.mdl;" )
-		* Now you only need to type into the **server-console** following command: **'pprotect_import_blocked_props'**.
+* Open the server-console and type: ´´´pprotect_import_blocked_props´´´
-		* Follow all instructions, which are printed from the console.
+* Follow all instructions, which are printed to the console.
-	* You can also disable it completely if you don't want to use it on your server

 ### PropProtection:
 **The main part of PatchProtect.
 Here are all features of our PropProtection**: